daptx/RP-Malcomb/docs/report/preanalysis.md

 The replication study will use a different software environment, using replicable open source software over proprietary software.
 Specifically, the study will be completed using The R Project for Statistical Computing version 3.6.1 or later using RStudio version 1.3.1 or later, and the research will be completed in full on both Windows 10 and MacOS operating systems.
 A complete list of required R packages is not known at the time of preregistration, but will be reported with the final publication.
+**(PJK: Add a sentence as to whether this change in environment is anticipated to effect the results and why/why not)**

 The study will attempt to reproduce the original methods exactly, but some differences may be inevitable due to ambiguous or conflicting information in the original article.
 We will plan to make the following reasonable decisions, which may differ from the authors' intentions: